 This program is offered at our Mt.
 Vernon Square site only.

-Brainfood Summer Institute is a five-week summer program based on the content for our Kitchen All Stars program.
+Brainfood Summer Institute is a six-week summer program based on the content for our Kitchen All Stars program.

 This program is offered at our Chinatown site only.